 Jacqueline Farmer, author

-Jacqueline Farmer is the author of several children’s books, including Apples and Pumpkins.
+Jacqueline Farmer is the author of Bananas! and O Christmas Tree.
 She lives in Greensboro, North Carolina.

 School Library Journal